 So what is Go Ape?

-Crathes is the most northerly Go Ape location in the UK, located in Aberdeenshire in the grounds of a 16th century castle which means there’s plenty to do for a whole day out.
+Crathes is the most northerly Go Ape location in the UK, located in Aberdeenshire on the grounds of a 16th-century castle which means there’s plenty to do for a whole day out.

 What’s different about Go Ape, Peebles?

-There’s also an awesome zipline where you start out on a skateboard.
-Just sayin…
+There’s also an awesome zip line where you start out on a skateboard.
+Just saying…

 Read More: Discovering Edinburgh Through 101 Objects